FalconNL/mc2obj/README.md

 Make sure you have [ImageMagick](http://www.imagemagick.org/script/binary-releases.php) installed.
 Put the required texture files (terrain.png, fire.png, portal.png and sign.png)
 in the texsplit folder.
 Run texsplit.bat.
 The next time you export a world it will use the new texture pack.
+Alternatively, replace the tex folder in your output directory with the one in the texplit folder to avoid having to recompile.

 __Texsplit doesn't work on Linux/Mac__
 Again, I've yet to set up the virtual machines so for the time being you'll have to